 Activity to try: Start a conversation about what it would be like to be a teen with superpowers.
 Discuss the perspectives of the main characters.
 How would students feel if they were 13 years old and found out they are Cupid or the Grim Reaper?

-Adult ISH is a culture, advice, and storytelling podcast produced entirely by youth who are almost adults.
+Adult ISH is a culture, advice, and storytelling podcast produced entirely by youths who are almost adults.

-Activity to try: Have your students select a topic in the news today and write their own podcast sharing their take on the news.
+Activity to try: Have your students select a topic in the news today and write their own podcast that shares their take on the news.

-Activity to try: Have students pick an episode and find how it affects their everyday life.
+Activity to try: Have students pick an episode and find how it affects their everyday lives.
 These can be written or presented to the class, allowing for discussion and questions.

-Sarah Koenig tells one story, told week by week.
+Sarah Koenig tells one story week by week.
 The first season covers the true story of Adnan Syed, convicted for the murder of his ex-girlfriend in Baltimore.
 The problem: Adnan cannot remember what he was doing the day of the murder.
-And, as if that wasn’t bad enough, there’s someone claiming that he helped Adnan hide the body.
+And as if that wasn’t bad enough, there’s someone claiming that he helped Adnan hide the body.